nsh07/urbanite/README.md

 #### Windows

-Windows is not supported yet but Windows support is planned.
-Stay tuned!
+Windows is not supported yet.

 ### Uninstall a from-source installation